Genetic Fact Sheets for Parents

 With prompt and careful treatment, children with LCHADD can often live healthy lives with typical growth and development.

 Even with treatment, some people with LCHADD continue to have episodes of hypoglycemia.
-This can lead to learning problems or mental retardation.
+This can lead to learning problems or intellectual disabilities.
 And, even with treatment, some people still develop vision, muscle, liver or heart problems.

 What causes the LCHAD enzyme to be absent or not working properly?